carenaudo/Menipy/sessile_plan_pipeline.md

 ### 2.3 Scalability and Architecture

-- Consolidate the two execution paths: drive the GUI’s “Analyze” through the staged pipeline to share configuration and results.
+- Consolidate the two execution paths: drive the GUI's "Analyze" through the staged pipeline to share configuration and results.
 - Separate concerns into stage modules (`geometry`, `edge_detection`, `overlay`, `solver`) and keep `stages.py` as orchestration/thin wiring.
 - Standardize results schema and units across pipelines and document in a shared contract document.